liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-long-onedrive-urls.md

 ## Post Migration

-Validate that your content has migrated.
+Validate that your content is migrated.

 ## Scan Result Reports